Ericsson/codechecker/docs/analyzer/user_guide.md

                         (default: plist)
   -q, --quiet           If specified, the build tool's and the analyzers'
                         output will not be printed to the standard output.
-  -f, --force           DEPRECATED.
-Delete analysis results stored in the
-                        database for the current analysis run's name and store only the results reported in the 'input' files.
-(By default, CodeChecker would keep reports that were coming from files not affected by the analysis, and only incrementally update defect reports for source files that were analysed.)
   --keep-gcc-include-fixed
                         There are some implicit include paths which are only used by GCC (include-fixed).
 This flag determines whether these should be kept among the implicit include paths. (default: False) --keep-gcc-intrin     There are some implicit include paths which contain GCC-specific header files (those which end with intrin.h).
 This flag determines whether these should